hawkinsw/medava/README.md

 First things first: Clone this repository to your development machine!
 You are all experts at this by now, I am sure, but there are great resources online for learning/using `git` if you want to dig deeper: [Resource](https://git-scm.com/download/mac), [Resource](https://gitforwindows.org/), [Resource](https://git-scm.com/docs/gittutorial).

 Next, you will need a Java SDK and Maven to complete this assignment.
-I *highly* recommend that you use VS Code (whether you are on Windows or macOS).
+I *highly* recommend that you use VS Code (whether you are on Windows, macOS or Linux).
 There are instructions for configuring the IDE on those platforms [online](https://code.visualstudio.com/docs/java/java-build).
 If you choose not to use VS Code, there is plenty of documentation for configuring [your](https://docs.oracle.com/en/java/javase/15/install/installation-jdk-macos.html) [environment](https://maven.apache.org/install.html) [online](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-microsoft-windows-platforms.html).

-An SDK is a system development kit and contains the pieces that you need to develop in a particular toolset, in this case Java.
+A system development kit (SDK) contains the pieces that you need to develop in a particular toolchain, in this case Java.
 The Java SDK is known as the Java Development Kit (the JDK).
 The JDK gives you the ability to *write* and *compile* Java code.
 However, it does *not* give you the ability to *execute* Java code.
 The tool(s) that execute Java programs are known as Java Runtime Environments (JREs).
 Those tools are "sold separately", as they say.
 What do you think might be the reason why those two groups of tools would be distributed separately?

 Away we go!